How to Apply

 St James' will have up to 40 working days to let you know their decision.
-UCAS will be closed over the Christmas period (exact dates to be supplied in due course) - these dates do not count as working days.
+APPLY will be closed over the Christmas period (exact dates to be supplied in due course) - these dates do not count as working days.

 We try to let applicants know on the day of their interview if they have been successful.
 If we offer you a place following your interview, you’ll have 10 working days after your final offer to let us know if you accept the offer.
-You'll need to do this via the UCAS website, but its always worth contacting us to inform us of your decision. .
+You'll need to do this via the APPLY website, but its always worth contacting us to inform us of your decision. .

 If you’re not offered an interview, or are unsuccessful after interview, then don’t worry.
 You can then move on to the Apply 2 phase.
 This allows you to make an unlimited number of applications, once at a time.
 If you’re unsuccessful or choose not to accept an offer, you can keep applying until you accept an offer, or when the application cycle for the academic year closes.